 Ear-Phone Cable Tidy: Iterative design challenge.

-Laser cut acrylic and use of CAD (2D Design) Pen Holder: Use of acrylic and the laser cutter together with hand tools.
-Use of jigs to ensure accuracy, quality and speed of production.
-SMART Thermometer: SMART materials and aluminium sheet.
-Bending jigs for accuracy Timber and Manufactured Board Project: Design and make a method of storing keys.
+Laser cut acrylic and use of CAD (2D Design)

+Pen Holder: Use of acrylic and the laser cutter

+together with hand tools.
+Use of jigs to ensure

+accuracy, quality and speed of production.

+SMART Thermometer: SMART materials and

+aluminium sheet.
+Bending jigs for accuracy

+Timber and Manufactured Board Project: Design

+and make a method of storing keys.

 Electronics: Soldering simple PCBs.
+An

-An introduction to components and soldering.
+introduction to components and soldering.

+Food Technology: An introduction to practical

+food technology at Farchynys during the summer

+term

 Graphics: Oblique drawing and orthographic projection